mynk-tmr/YLADSlayer/ReadMe.md

 A mod that makes the game significantly challenging and balanced, with tougher enemies, reworked RPG elements and changed battle flow.

+## INSTALLATION

+- Install Ryu Mod Manager (RMM) from Nexusmods
+- Copy the YLADSlayer folder into Mods folder created by RMM
+- Be sure to enable the Mod (by running RyuModManagerGUI.exe and selecting it)

 ## BATTLE SYSTEM CHANGES

 - New Skills and reworking of Old Skills to make Jobs balanced and role specific.